Fizbo: Reviews

 The episode was critically acclaimed, with many reviewers naming it the best episode of the season.

 Although it was the least viewed episode of the season, it was the highest rated on IGN with a rating of 9.3.
 IGN reviewer Robert Canning noted, "Modern Family continued its trend of outstanding episodes."
-Nolan Gould considered the episode his favorite of the series.

 BuddyTV named the episode the 26th best episode of 2009 saying "A perfect ensemble piece had the family gather for a disastrous birthday party that featured a clown, a crossbow, a scorpion, a bouncy castle, a zip line and beads".

 Donna Bowman of The A.V.
 Club gave the episode an A saying "Best birthday ever.
 And best episode since the first couple.
 Welcome back, Modern Family!"

 Robert Canning in a review of the season remarked "the episode perhaps being that moment when the series went from being a strong freshman series to a breakaway critical success."